Skip to content

 Control login methods and account access

-Single sign-on (SSO) is a feature available for Professional and Enterprise accounts that allows you to integrate your existing SSO for logging in to HubSpot.
-With SSO enabled, you'll be asked to confirm your login with a login confirmation email or using two-factor authentication.
+Integrate your existing single sign-on (SSO) when logging in to HubSpot to give your team one account for all the systems your business uses.
+With SSO turned on, you'll be asked to confirm your login with a login confirmation email or using two-factor authentication.

 Learn how to set up single sign-on with HubSpot.